 When you want to ensure every active Profit & Loss account flows through to the correct Balance Sheet account.

-Under Chart of Accounts (Profit & Loss) there is a column called BS Account.
+Under Chart of Accounts, Profit & Loss tab, there is a column called BS Account.

 This is where you link each Profit & Loss account to a Balance Sheet account to ensure the Balance Sheet reconciles.